 The School of Health Professions, along with the School of Medicine, School of Nursing and Office of Graduate Studies comprise the academic units of the University of Kansas Medical Center located in Kansas City, Kan.
-Unlike the other schools, however, the School of Health Professions is segmented into distinct organizational units based on field of study, and these departments operate independently from locations across the campus.
-Each department is managed by a chairperson or program director and some have their own support staff.
-Collectively, the faculty and staff of all areas in health professions come together under the leadership of Karen L. Miller, Ph.D., dean.
+The School of Health Professions is comprised of eight distinct organizational units based on field of study, and each department is managed by a chair.

-Although several of our programs began as early as the 1930s or 1940s, the school was not established officially until 1974 when several academic health care programs at KU Medical Center were organized under a single school for the first time.
-Today the school has grown to offer more than 25 health profession programs organized under eight academic departments.
+Although several of these programs began as early as the 1930s or 1940s, the school was not established officially until 1974 when several academic health care programs at KU Medical Center were organized under a single school for the first time.
+Today the school has grown to offer more than 25 health care fields of study from its eight academic departments.
 The school offers degrees ranging from the bachelor's degree to advanced graduate study, including several doctorate programs.
-In addition, several certificate and post-professional programs are now available to students wishing to advance their careers.
+In addition, certificate and post-professional programs are available to students wishing to advance their careers.

 Our Mission: To serve the citizens of Kansas, the region, the nation and to develop tomorrow's leaders through exemplary education, research and service.